-It’s just a narrow strip of low lying rocks.
-It barely sticks out of the sand – takes a pounding from the surf and periodically gets buried by building sands.
-I have walked past these rocks for years without paying much attention.
-That’s not surprising; they don’t look too promising.
+It’s just a narrow strip of low-lying rocks.
+It barely sticks out of the sand.
+It takes a pounding from the surf and periodically gets buried by building sands.
+I walked past these rocks for years without paying much attention, and it’s not surprising; they don’t look too promising.

-By promising, I mean big reefs and gaudy displays in crystal tide pools, like the one featured in the image above.
+By promising, I mean gaudy displays in crystal tidepools, like the one featured in the image below.

-Not so on shallow rocky spines where tide pools, if they exist at all, are meager and sand scouring and sand burying are dominant themes.
+Not so on shallow rocky spines where tidepools, if they exist, are meager and sand scouring and sand burial are dominant themes.
 There are two common anemones on the low rocks featured in this post.
 The big green one is Anthopleura xanthogrammica, a familiar tide pool anemone.
 It goes by common names like giant green or green surf anemone.
-I wouldn’t call it solitary, but they don’t crowd and can get large by anemone standards.
-The smaller pink anemone is Anthopleura elegantissima, the pink-tipped green or aggregating anemone.
-They come into their own where rock meets sand.
+I wouldn’t call them solitary, but they usually don’t crowd and can get large by anemone standards.
+The smaller pink anemone shown below is Anthopleura elegantissima, the aggregating or pink-tipped green anemone.
+They come into their own where rock meets the sand.

 Given a pool in which to open their disks and display their tentacles, fresh colonies of spring Anthopleura elegantissima make an attractive pink contrast to their drab sand scoured surroundings.

 Wherever they are found, they seem to require some burial (or some private niche in which to secret themselves), and all you typically see above the surface is the oral disk and tentacles.
-One more thing about those tentacles, A. artemisia is also known as the moonglow anemone because of its somewhat luminescent properties.
+And about those tentacles, A. artemisia is most popularly known as the moonglow anemone because of its somewhat luminescent properties.

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.